nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### GPIO Output

 Attach an LED to pin PE4 and ground.
-We recommend placing a 1K - 2K resistor is series to protect the GR8 module from overcurrent or a short.
+We recommend placing a current-limiting resistor is series to protect the GR8 module and LED from overcurrent or a potential short.

 ![UART connection](images/blink.gif)